Which Scandinavian languages should I learn?

 You’ll also find some Danish speakers in Sweden, Germany, Canada, the US, Argentina, etc.

-Danish is very close to Bokmål, the most popular form of written Norwegian.
+Danish is very close to Bokmål, the most widely used written variety of Norwegian.
 It is estimated that around 6 million people speak Danish today.

 It is also a descendant of Old Norse, similar to other languages such as Faroese, Icelandic, Norwegian, and Swedish.